 Meet Lillie Wright, Senior Recruitment Consultant from our Perth office.
 Lillie started working at SO in September 2020, so has just celebrated her 1-year anniversary with us!
-Keeping reading to learn about her SO journey and to find out what her top tips for someone considering a career in recruitment would be.
+Keep reading to learn about her SO journey and to find out what her top tips for someone considering a career in recruitment would be.

 What initially attracted you to recruitment and why did you choose to work at SO?